KemigaboClaire/KemigaboClaire/README.md

 - 👋 Hi, I’m @KemigaboClaire
 - 👀 I’m interested in coding, praying and listening to music
-- 🌱 I’m currently learning computer science
+- 🌱 I’m computer science graduate
 - 💞️ I’m looking to collaborate with programmers
 - 📫 you can reach me at clairekemigabo@gmail.com